Daniel-Oberlin/recalbox-tools/README.md

 mount -o remount,rw
 ```

-Needed to change password and edit files that are read-only otherwise.
+Needed to edit some files that are read-only otherwise.
+Password change requires more work, haven't figured it out yet.

 ## PINN